Temporary Exhibition

 To answer this question, digital art studio Iregular fed the works of James Duncan from the McCord Stewart Museum’s collection to artificial intelligence.
 Using this data and a generative program, the studio designed a three-dimensional virtual world of computer-generated images made of layers of superimposed topographies.
 This interactive system produces an infinite number of ethereal digital perspectives.

-As visitors wander through this virtual space, their moving shadows hide or reveal unexpected layers.
+This virtual space hides or reveals the shadows in unexpected layers.
 The result is a unique, constantly changing experience that creates shifting dreamscapes derived from Duncan’s work.

 We acknowledge the support of the Canada Council for the Arts.